Canvas Stretching Supplies

 Now that you are finished, you can check the tightness of the canvas.
 It should be tight like a drum.

-Here are some pointers to checking your canvas stretching:
+Some pointers to checking your canvas stretching:

 Step Seven – Let the Canvas Rest

-Once you have stretched canvas it is best if you can let it rest for a few days.
+Once you have stretched the canvas it is best if you can let it rest for a few days.
 This will help to ensure the canvas is really tight and firm.

-Here are some pointers to let your canvas continue to firm up:
+Some pointers to let your canvas continue to firm up:

 Step Eight – Prime the Canvas

-After you have stretched your canvas and it has sat for a while to properly set, now you are ready to prime your canvas.
+After you have stretched your canvas and it has sat for a while to properly set, you are ready to prime your canvas.

-Here are a few pointers to priming your canvas for painting:
+Pointers to priming your canvas for painting:

 For the gesso, we recommend the studio acrylic gesso as it can be used for most kinds of painting.
 You can find out more about the studio acrylic gesso by clicking here.